ClementJ18/finalBIGv2/README.md

 * Syntax Highlighting gets kinda weird with non-ASCII characters, you can reset it by turning it off and on
 * Audio files are currently not supported until I find a way to bundle ffmpeg
 * Auto-compile for Linux does not work
+* The LUA and XML editor don't switch to dark mode

 ## To-do
 * User plugins?